 We’re not going to dive into more complicated details.
 The process is simple and easy for even an amateur!

 Why a table plugin is useful for data tables

-A WordPress table plugin can make your website more interesting because of the highly functional and updated features.
+A WordPress table plugin can make your website more interesting with its highly functional and updated features.
 The Gutenberg editor in WordPress might work for some websites, but in case you want something much more exciting in your table, there’s no alternative to table plugins.

 Creating tables for a website is simpler, thanks to some of the best table plugins available right now!
 For instance, Ninja Tables.
 It’s the most advanced table-builder in integration with WP Posts, Fluent Forms, Google sheets, etc.

 So, users can create any type of table and embed them into posts/pages without any trouble.
 Besides, some added functionalities put it on any top-5 list.